Parzon/parzon.github.io/contents/experience.md

 ### Research Assistant - Claremont Graduate University
 **Data Science Lab & IDEA Lab, Jan 2024 - Present**
-- Actively engaged as a Research Assistant under the esteemed guidance of Dr. Li and Dr. Chatterjee in the realms of Data Science and Innovation, Design, and Entrepreneurship.
+- Contributing as a Research Assistant under the guidance of Dr. Li and Dr. Chatterjee, focusing on Data Science and the interface between Innovation, Design, and Entrepreneurship.
-- Co-developed and facilitated a groundbreaking course on Generative AI, serving as a Teaching Assistant, which empowered students to harness advanced AI technologies for creative and ethical applications.
+- Assisted in the development and delivery of an innovative course on Generative AI, enhancing student capabilities in leveraging advanced AI for creative solutions and ethical considerations.
-- Played a pivotal role in mentoring students, helping refine their research projects with a focus on societal impacts, fostering a bridge between technological innovation and entrepreneurial success.
+- Provided critical mentorship to students, enhancing their research projects with an emphasis on societal benefits, and promoting an integration of technological innovation with entrepreneurial endeavors.

 ### Business Analyst - Swastikas & Make Me Builder
 **Pune, India, 2021 - 2022**
-- Spearheaded data-driven strategies as a Business Analyst, leading marketing initiatives that propelled business growth and operational efficiency.
+- Led data-driven strategies as a Business Analyst, enhancing marketing efforts and operational efficiencies which contributed to substantial business growth.
-- Implemented advanced analytical practices that significantly enhanced decision-making processes, boosting customer engagement and market penetration.
+- Advanced analytical practices were implemented, improving decision-making processes and amplifying market presence and customer engagement.
-- Orchestrated the digital transformation campaigns for small-scale enterprises, enhancing their competitive edge in a rapidly evolving business landscape.
+- Directed digital transformation initiatives for small-scale enterprises, significantly increasing their competitive advantage in the market.

-### Digital Marketing Strategist - Family Real Estate Business, Yazata Estates Projects and Ahura Warehouseing
+### Digital Marketing Strategist - Family Real Estate Business, Yazata Estates Projects and Ahura Warehousing
 **2020-2021**
-- Revolutionized the digital presence of our family-owned real estate business by optimizing Google Business listings and digital marketing strategies.
+- Transformed the digital strategy for our family-owned real estate business, optimizing Google Business profiles and executing targeted digital marketing strategies.
-- Enhanced online visibility and customer interaction, which led to a substantial increase in client engagement and business inquiries, contributing to robust growth in sales and customer base.
+- Increased online visibility and customer interaction, resulting in a significant upsurge in inquiries and sustained business growth.

+### Volunteer Activities

+#### President - CGU Machine Learning Club
+**March 2024 - Present**
+- Spearheaded the organization of semesterly datathons, collaborating with departments of Mathematics and Data Science.
+The events attracted participation from students and professionals, including statisticians and PhD candidates, challenging them to derive insights from complex datasets.
+The best models, judged on accuracy, precision, F1 score, and AUC/ROC, were recognized in a competitive setting.
+Under the supervision of Dr. Qidi Peng for sponsorship and guidance.
+For more details on our events, visit our [Kaggle page](https://www.kaggle.com/competitions/cgu-datathon).

-### Volunteer - Robin Hood Army
+#### Robin Hood Army
 **2019-2020**
-- Contributed to the Robin Hood Army's mission to combat hunger by organizing food collection drives and distributing meals to the underprivileged.
+- Actively engaged in the Robin Hood Army's initiatives to alleviate hunger by organizing food drives and distributing meals to underprivileged communities.
-- Played a key role in mobilizing resources and coordinating with local communities to ensure the effective distribution of necessities, thereby making a tangible difference in the lives of many.
+- Effectively coordinated with local entities to maximize resource allocation and distribution, significantly impacting the welfare of numerous individuals.